I Sold My Motorcycles

 I am in constant mild pain, and if I use my right hand to push, pull, or lift anything heavy, my wrist is in great pain.
 It's very inconvenient since I am right-handed.

-I decided to sell my bikes because I wasn't going to ride them any time soon, and I am uncertain if my injured hand will get any better.
+I decided to sell my bikes because I won't be able to ride them soon, and I am uncertain if my injured hand will get any better.
 The future brings uncertainty.

 I have so many fantastic memories.
 I included helmets, GoPros, jackets, boots, gloves, and all the OEM parts that aftermarket ones had replaced.
 I mean absolutely everything!
 The riders who purchased them loved them and paid the asking price without trying to lowball me.
 It was a bittersweet moment when I saw them taking them away.

-Will I Buy A New Motorcycle and Ride Again?
+Will I repurchase A New Motorcycle and Ride?

 As I mentioned above, I am not sure.
 I am working on getting a second medical opinion to see if I can get better, even if it means I need surgery.